|

 flag of King Matt with the Zionist flag on the other side of it.

-The third picture below represents the cremation pit
+Another stone represents the cremation pit

 where, according to the camp pamphlet, bodies were burned on "grates."

-The picture shows what the pamphlet calls "melted basalt"
+The pamphlet calls "melted basalt"

 can be lit on special occasions.
 The map in the camp pamphlet shows